savonet/book/workflow.md

 ```

 Here, our function `auth` begins by executing the script `harbor-auth` with the
 username and password as argument.
-Note that we use `process.quote` to escape
+Note that we use `string.quote` to escape
 shell special characters, so that the user cannot introduce shell commands in
 his username for instance...
 The `process.read.lines` function returns the list
 of lines returned by our script and our function returns `true` or `false`